luzner/slack-meme/README.md

 # slack-meme
-Post memes to any of your Slack channels with a slash command.
+Post memes to any of your Slack channels with a slaesh command.

 ## Usage